 After a leisurely start to the day, we will visit a large milk factory near Rewari, then continue to Indira Ghandi airport on the outskirts of Delhi to catch a short flight to Ludhiana in the centre of one of the main agricultural areas of the Punjab.

 The Punjab is considered to be one of the most fertile regions on earth.
 Both East and West Punjab produce a relatively high proportion of India and Pakistan’s food output respectively.
 The region has been used for extensive wheat farming, while rice, cotton, sugarcane, fruit, and vegetables are grown.

 Indian Punjab has been estimated to be the second richest state in India and is called ‘the granary’ or ‘bread basket’ of India.

-In the morning we will visit the Punjab Agricultural University in Ludhiana and meet with researchers – some of whom having studied in Australia.
+In the morning we will visit the Punjab Agricultural University in Ludhiana and meet with researchers – some of whom have studied in Australia.